Genesiss Hospital Our Treatment Arrow icon pointing right

 Symptom What It May Indicate

-Blood in urine Urinary tract irritation
+Blood in urine Irritation of urinary tract

-Burning or pain during urination Stone near bladder or ureter
+Pain during urination Stone near bladder or ureter

 Nausea or vomiting Pain response or obstruction